 Jasper, Alabama

-She has experienced firsthand God's miraculous healing power from a sickness that doctors could not explain or treat; it was then through her physical healing that she realized the importance of prayer for others, and her desire to pray for others deepened.
+Miranda serves as our Intercessory Prayer Warrior, providing vital community support.
+Having experienced firsthand God's miraculous healing power from a sickness that doctors could not explain or treat, she understands the profound impact of prayer.
+It was through her physical healing that she realized the importance of addressing not just spiritual needs but also promoting mental health awareness, as her desire to pray for others deepened.

 Cold Springs, Alabama

-He is always ready and willing to facilitate in any manner that he can, he has a heart to help others & always first in line to see that needs are met to help families
+Gene has been a lifelong family friend of the Cook’s and serves with our team as a volunteer dedicated to community support.
+He is always ready and willing to facilitate in any manner that he can, demonstrating a heart to help others.
+Gene is often first in line to ensure that needs are met, whether it’s addressing spiritual needs or promoting mental health awareness to help families.

 Alabama

 Kelly Jo is a faith-driven voice with a heart for discipleship, restoration, and real-life transformation through Jesus Christ.
+With a focus on community support, she encourages others to navigate their spiritual needs and hold onto God's promises amid life's chaos, reminding them that no situation is beyond His redemption.

 Follow her on Instagram @covenantinthechaos